property-platform/property-platform.github.io/index.md

 You can find most answers to common questions about using the platform and managing your account on the right hand side of this page.

-If you can’t find the answer to your question in this guide then please send any questions to <mailto: propertyplatform@realestate.com.au> and we will respond to you as soon as we can.
+If you can’t find the answer to your question in this guide then please [email us](mailto:propertyplatform@realestate.com.au) and we will respond to you as soon as we can.

 Alternatively if you need an urgent answer contact our customer care team on 1300 134 174.